leandrodrey/nextjs-course-coderhouse/README.md

 ```

 ## 🚀 Deployment <a name = "deployment"></a>
-I deployed this app in Heroku.
-You can see it here: https://nextjs-course-coderhouse-b317a42d52e3.herokuapp.com/
+I deployed this app in Vercel.
+You can see it here: [https://nextjs-course-coderhouse-b317a42d52e3.herokuapp.com/](https://nextjs-course-coderhouse.vercel.app/)

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [Next JS](https://nextjs.org/) - React Framework